-In the descriptions to follow (From My Notes) indicates writing from my notes/diary I kept every day while being deployed.
+The descriptions to follow (From My Notes) indicate writing from my notes/diary I kept every day while being deployed.

 This is my 2005 disaster deployment, what I did, what I felt, what I saw…and folks I met along the way